 This is tied directly to the Position Restriction column.
 This is the required distance for the restriction.

 This is how much Super meter must be available for the move to be allowed to be used.
 While you can specify any value, generally there is only 3 different values used.
 250, 500, and 1000.
-A full super bar is equal to 1000 points.
+A full super bar is equal to 1000 points with each pip being 250.

 This is how much Ultra meter must be available for the move to occur.
 Same as EX just for a different meter.